Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 \subsection{Participant Recruiting}

-We recruited participants through the Princeton University Survey Research Center as well as distribution lists of various university organizations.
+We recruited participants through the Princeton University Survey Research Center, which advertises to randomly selected students.
+We also sent recruiting emails to distribution lists of various student organizations.
 We received 76 responses and selected 40 participants.
 Our participant group consisted of 16 women and 24 men aged 18-28 years old, studying across 17 disciplines.

 Clearly this sample is biased in several respects, including age, education level, and social group.
-We test later in this work whether there is a difference between the results from this sample and a significantly more diverse sample recruited online (see \hyperref[item:labRQ1]{RQ1} in Section~\ref{sec:labstudy}).
-In the context of security warnings studies, student populations have been shown to provide similar results to more representative samples~\cite{sotirakopoulos2011challenges}.
+Later in this work, we evaluate a significantly more diverse sample recruited online (see \hyperref[item:crowdRQ1]{RQ1} in Section~\ref{sec:mturkstudy}).
+In the context of security warning studies, student populations have been shown to provide similar results to more representative samples~\cite{sotirakopoulos2011challenges}.

 The recruiting and consent materials provided to participants indicated that the study would take 30-45 minutes and focus on the user experience of search engines, with no mention of disinformation or browser warnings.
 Participants signed consent forms before beginning the study and were paid \$15.
 The study was approved by the Princeton IRB.